buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Sav.
 Throws**: | +1 Fortitude, +2 Will |
 | **Ability Score**: | Ability modifier for spells or choice |

-When you cast a spell that has instantaneous duration and causes damage to Hit Points to one or more subjects, by increasing by half (rounded up) the Magic Points used in the spell, you recover an amount of Hit Points equal to half of what the creature that lost the most has lost.
+When you cast a spell that has instantaneous duration and causes damage to Hit Points to one or more subjects, by increasing the Magic Points used in the spell by half (rounded up), you recover an amount of Hit Points equal to half of what the creature that lost the most has lost.

 The casting time of the spell increases to 3 Actions.